amashry/reservoir-computing-chaotic-systems/README.md

 - An in-depth analysis of Echo State Networks and their parameters.
 - A discussion on the relationship between ESNs and chaos theory, including practical examples.
 - An examination of the Lorenz and Rossler attractors.
-- A detailed walkthrough of the provided code and its outputs.

 ## Getting Started